chrisvrose/jack/README.md

 * The non-essential folder is non essential.
 You may delete it, but why waste energy?
 Let it be.

-* Don't mind the lazy commit descriptions(If there are any).
+* Sorry for the commit names.
+We ae trying our best to sound more professional :(.

 ### Who do I talk to? ###